-Following the Petition for Doctoral Candidacy, each doctoral student is required to meet at least annually with his or her dissertation committee.
+Following the completion of the Petition for Doctoral Candidacy, each doctoral student is required to meet at least annually with his or her dissertation committee.
 The student should meet regularly with the dissertation advisor.
 The dissertation committee should discuss the student's progress in his/her dissertation research and report this information through the Annual Progress Report form.